DanteHealy/reader-to-leader/README.md

 - Ulysees Ryan-Flynn for the excellent Tutor support, patience and understanding of my personal circumstances,
 - My mentor Adegbenge Adeye and CI Tutor support for the technical guidance

-They have been super supportive during this project and I appreciate their feedback and advice which helped to get this site to this final state.
+They have all been super supportive during this project and I appreciate their feedback and advice which helped to get this site to this final state.